After several decades, the Mercedes-Benz G-Class is finally coming in for an update, and new details have emerged online this week.

 Despite the lower weight, the new construction technique has improved torsional rigidity by up to 30 per cent.

-Under the bonnet will be a choice of petrol and diesels, with a 2.9-litre straight six turbo diesel, and AMG’s 4.0-litre turbo V8 in two states of tune – one for the standard G 500 and the other for the G 63 AMG model.
+Under the bonnet will be a choice of gasoline and diesel engines, with a 2.9-liter straight six turbo diesel, and AMG’s 4.0-liter turbo V8 in two states of tune – one for the standard G 500 and the other for the G 63 AMG model.

-But if you think it’s going to be less hardcore, forget it – low range, triple diff locks, heavy-duty suspension – it’s all staying.
+But if you think it’s going to be less hardcore, forget it – there’s the standard kit of proper off-road necessities: low range, triple diff locks, heavy-duty suspension – it’s all staying.

-In fact, the wading depth has increased by 100mm and the rampe, breakover and departure angles have all improved.
+In fact, the wading depth has increased by 100mm and the ramp, break-over and departure angles have all improved.
 And for those wanting to ensure their rims don’t get scratched, a surround view camera system is available.